What is San Francisco Night Ministry (SFNM)?

 The CPE program works with the regular night ministry programs to offer spiritual care services and spiritual community to people on the streets at night in San Francisco, on the phones on our Care Line, and in our community programs.
 Clinical hours are also obtained in our “ministry of awareness" (see below).

-Students in a distance learning or virtual CPE program – or who make arrangements with their supervisor due to the pandemic – can use the telephone Care Line as their primary clinical setting, supplemented by the ministry of awareness clinical hours and a local clinical site of their choosing.
+Students in a distance learning or online CPE program at SFNM can use the telephone Care Line as their primary clinical setting, supplemented by the ministry of awareness clinical hours and a local clinical site of their choosing.
 There may also be some opportunities for ministry in our virtual community programs.
 For example, the Tuesday Gathering has been meeting virtually since the outset of the pandemic.
 Regardless, students participating in a virtual program, but who are available in the Bay Area, may also choose to do night walks or in-person community programs as clinical hours.

 What CPE programs are currently scheduled?

-Important note: CPE unit and the specific start and end dates are conditioned on filling the given program.
+Important note: The CPE unit and the specific start and end dates are conditioned on filling the given program.
 All accepted students are conditionally enrolled into the program until final confirmation.
 Start and end dates are subject to change.
-Every effort is made to adhere to the below schedule.
 Students should indicate in the application process if they are not flexible with start and end dates of the program to which they are applying.

-SFNM is also interview externs -- students who are in an external CPE program and who would like to use our telephone Care Line and ministry of awareness as a clinical placement, as well as other people in external programs with a volunteering requirement, such as the Sati Buddhist Chaplaincy and Upaya Zen Chaplaincy programs.
-Externs must sign a clinical placement agreement to volunteer on the Care Line to fulfill outside program requirements.
+SFNM also accepts externs -- students who are in an external CPE program and who would like to use our telephone Care Line or Night Ministry Ambassadors program and ministry of awareness as a clinical placement.
+Externs also include other people in external programs with a volunteering requirement, such as the Sati Buddhist Chaplaincy and Upaya Zen Chaplaincy programs, or school programs or classes for academic credit.
+Externs must sign a clinical placement agreement to volunteer on the Care Line to fulfill outside program requirements (see below FAQ).

 Who can be a CPE student?